MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 > ![GitHub logo](../../../_images/github.svg) The guidance is backed by a production-grade [example implementation](https://github.com/Azure/Mission-Critical-Connected) which showcases mission critical application development on Azure.
 This implementation can be used as a basis for further solution development in your first step towards production.

 ## Key design strategies
 The design strategies for mission-critical baseline still apply in this use case.
-Here are the additional networking considerations for this architecture:
+Here are the additional  considerations for this architecture:

 - **Autonomous observability**